Your cartClose

 • Visa

-Two green stones stare back at you from inside a Calavera skull — and the way they catch light changes depending on where you stand.
+Green eyes in a Calavera skull — and they refuse to stay one shade of green.
 Under a window, they flash bright.
 In shade, they darken to something close to emerald.
-That shift is what draws your eye to this candy skull ring.
+That shift is usually the first thing people notice about this candy skull ring.

 This is a two-tone .925 sterling silver Día de los Muertos ring with gold-tone brass accents, traditional swirl engravings, and a skull face measuring 1″ × 1.25″.
 Mexican folk art, cast in solid silver.
 About 25 grams on the finger.